 at the Hammer Museum, a concert reading of six works-in-progress by Pauline Oliveros, Mohammed Fairouz, David Brynjar Franzson, Ellen Reid, Aaron Siegel, and Alexander Vassos, establishing a biannual venue for the exploration of new operatic works.

 The Industry garnered international recognition for INVISIBLE CITIES

 , an operatic adaption of Italo Calvino's novel, composed by Christopher Cerrone.
 Staged in the spectacular public areas of Los Angeles Union Station, the opera was produced for wireless headphones and marked significant collaborations with L.A.
-Dance Project, as well as the Sennheiser audio company.
-Having sold-out its entire October 2013 run, The Industry is planning to tour INVISIBLE CITIES both nationally and internationally.
-A studio recording of INVISIBLE CITIES has been released by our label, The Industry Records.
+Dance Project and Sennheiser.

-, an initiative to celebrate creative milestones in California's countercultural musical history.
-The first project in this series is IN C
+, an initiative to celebrate creative milestones in California's countercultural musical history, launched in 2014.
+The first project in this series was IN C

-, a re-imaginative staging of Terry Riley's iconic 1964 masterpiece.
+, an imaginative staging of Terry Riley's iconic 1964 masterpiece at the Hammer Museum.

 Then The Industry established its own label, The Industry Records, for presenting high-quality recordings of new experimental American opera.
 The first release was Invisible Cities